Commercial MEP Engineering Design Services Across All 50 States

 Design Development

-Refine system layouts, finalize equipment selections, complete energy modeling per ASHRAE 90.1, and resolve interdisciplinary coordination with structural and architectural teams.
+Refine layouts, finalize equipment selections, complete energy modeling per ASHRAE 90.1, resolve interdisciplinary coordination with architecture and structure.

 Construction Documents

-Produce permit-ready MEP drawings and specifications: mechanical schedules, electrical one-line diagrams, plumbing riser diagrams, fire protection hydraulic calculations, panel schedules, and full system specifications.
+Produce permit-ready MEP drawings: mechanical schedules, electrical one-line diagrams, plumbing risers, fire protection calcs, and full specifications.

-Assist with MEP trade bid packages, equipment pre-procurement schedules, and subcontractor scope clarification.
-In design-build, TCG handles this through our equipment procurement capabilities.
+MEP trade bid packages, equipment pre-procurement schedules, RFI responses, addenda, subcontractor scope clarification.

-On-site MEP coordination, submittal reviews, RFI responses, punchlist management, and commissioning support to verify all systems perform to design intent.
-TCG's construction management team coordinates directly with our MEP engineers.
+On-site coordination, submittal reviews, RFI responses, punchlist management, and commissioning to verify systems perform as designed.

 Building Types Requiring Specialized MEP Design